Random walk hitting times and effective resistance in sparsely connected Erd\H{o}s-R\'enyi random graphs: Bounds on Effective Resistance

-We now aim to obtain an upper bound where the dominant term looks roughly like the one in Lemma \ref{lowjoh}.
-To achieve this we analyse the following modified breadth-first search (MBFS) algorithm.
-The MBFS algorithm outputs sets $I_i$ and $S_i$ which are indexed by the graph distance from $\{u,v\}$.
-The algorithm is similar to one used in \cite[Ch.
-11.5]{alon2008probabilistic} to explore the giant component of an \er graph.
-However the MBFS algorithm differs from other variations on breadth-first search algorithms used in the literature as it starts from two distinct vertices.
+To apply Theorem \ref{resbdd} to $\cg(n,p)$ one must describe a suitable $H(x,y,r,k)$, this is achieved using the modified breadth-first search (MBFS) algorithm.
+The inputs to the MBFS algorithm are a graph $G$ and a subset $I_0=\{u,v\}\subseteq V(G)$, the outputs are sets $I_i,S_i\subseteq V(G)$ and $E_i \subseteq E(G)$ indexed by the iteration of the algorithm.
+The algorithm is similar to one used in \cite[\S 11.5]{alon2008probabilistic} to explore the giant component of an \er graph.
+However, the MBFS algorithm differs from other variations on breadth-first search algorithms used in the literature as it starts from two distinct vertices.
 More importantly it also differs by removing clashes, where a clash is a vertex with more than one parent in the previous generation as exposed by a breadth-first search from two root vertices.
+In what follows all graphs are on a common labelled vertex set $V:=[n]$.